 For more than 25 years, the Cathrien has been offering a wonderful acoustic space on Saturday afternoons for the concert series “Music in the Cathrien”.
 The Collegium Musicum Eindhoven ensures that professional musicians and fine amateur choirs will perform for you.
 A varied, high-quality program is offered all year round in this attractive, monumental church.
-The entrance fee is 10 euros.
-The concerts start at 3 p.m. and last for an hour.
+The entrance fee is 12 euros.
+The concerts start at 3 p.m. and last for about one hour.

 This season we offer you again a very varied and high-quality program with a large contribution from our own Collegium Vocale (CVE) and Instrumentale (CIE) Eindhoven incl.
 Ruud Huijbregts.

 Every month the concert of the first Saturday from 2.25 pm is “inaugurated” with a play on the Philips carillon by Stadsbeiaardier Rosemarie Seuntiëns.
 The carillonneur always manages to put together the music for the carillon bells in such a way that the program perfectly matches the theme of the subsequent concert.
 The variety from ancient to modern music makes this concert series interesting.
 It is unique in the Netherlands that bell music from the tower can also be heard in the church through a sophisticated audio system.
 This also makes it possible to integrate carillon playing into an organ concert or to combine it with other music in the church.

 The chamber music concerts usually take place in the apse of the church (behind the old altar).
 Here, the intimacy of this music comes into its own, while the listeners can take a seat around the performers.
 We often use our own harpsichord and the beautiful chest organ.